0. Head Over Heels - the single

 ABBA were featured on the cover of the Dutch pop calendar for 1982-83 issued by the music paper "Pop foto".

-The Must of ABBA
+The ABBA diagram

 A new compilation album was released in France at the end of February 1982.
 The LP contained 16 greatest hits from the period before "The Visitors".